mattijsjanssens/mattijs-extensions/doc/Notes/UGM2025_ET/WorkShop2025_ET.md

   - indirect using `owner`
   - indirect using `neighbour`
 - uncoupled patch field : straight list of patch values
-- coupled patch field : weighted
+- coupled patch field :
   - weighted accumulation of
   - indirect using `faceCells`
   - straight list of `patchNeighbourField()`